ProfessorBienz/Homework-Repo-Template/README.md

 ### 2.d) Compile the codebase
 After the configuration successfully completes, you can compile the library with the command 'make'.
 You should see an error that the linker cannot find the function 'return0()'.

 ### 2.e) Create a C or C++ file within the main repository directory (e.g. 'cd ..' from the build directory).
 Edit this file to include the header file 'src.hpp'.
 Create a method called 'int return0()' that returns the number 0.
-To include src.hpp, you will need to add the following "#include "src.hpp"
+To include src.hpp, you will need to add the following `#include "src.hpp`

 ### 2.f) Add new file to library
 Open the file CMakeLists.txt.
 Near the bottom, a library called 'homework' is created.
 Add your file to this library (e.g. below ${SRC_SOURCES} add \<your\_filename\>)